forwardemail/forwardemail.net/README.md

 Our server alias naming convention consists of the following fields, joined together by a hyphen, and converted to lower case:

-1. App name
+1. App name (e.g. "web", "api", or "bree")
 2. (Optional) App count (starting with 1) of the application (relative to the same provider and region).
 Only applicable for apps with potential count > 1.
-3. Provider name (abbreviated to 2 characters)
+3. Provider name (abbreviated to 2 characters, e.g. "do" for "Digital Ocean", but you can optionally use more verbose for providers such as "Vultr" as "vultr")
-4. Region name (this is the region name given by the provider)
+4. Region name (this is the region name given by the provider, e.g. "sfo3" for DO's SFO3 region)
-5. Region country (ISO-3166 alpha-2 code)
-6. Project fully-qualified domain name ([FQDN][] - this is the main project domain name; e.g. `forwardemail.net` or `api.forwardemail.net`)

-For example, one of our web servers is named `web-1-do-nyc3-us.forwardemail.net`, and one of our API servers is named `api-1-do-nyc3-us.api.forwardemail.net`.
+For example, one of our web servers is named `web-do-sfo3` and another is `web-vultr-dallas`.

 ### Load Balancing